IcyLance/DomCat/README.md

 # DomCat - Domain Categorization

-need an API key from NameSilo
+Need an API key from NameSilo
 https://www.namesilo.com/account/api-manager

-and also one from cloudflare, but we will need a token here.
+And also one from cloudflare, but we will need a token here.
-make sure it has the permissions to read account settings and read from Intel.
+Make sure it has the permissions to:
+- Read account settings
+- Read from Intel.

-need to read account settings to get account ID for categorization call.
+Need to read account settings to get account ID for categorization call.
 https://dash.cloudflare.com/8c1b8ff70734a72331df6d7f2d6625e4/api-tokens
 https://developers.cloudflare.com/security-center/intel-apis/limits/

 ### To do list:
+- [] Work on read me

-    commandize code
+- [] Commandize code

-    make options
+- [] Make options
-        option to use domains from file
+    - [] Option to use domains from file
-        option to write domains to file
+    - [] Option to write domains to file
-        option to just check a domain's categorization
+    - [] Option to just check a domain's categorization
-        option to check a list of domains categorization (piping and file input)
+    - [] Option to check a list of domains categorization (piping and file input)
-        option to say who's accountID to use if multiple
+    - [] Option to say who's accountID to use if multiple
-            logic to handle if there are multiple and no accountID was specified
+        - [] Logic to handle if there are multiple and no accountID was specified
+    - [] Option to say what categorization you are looking for
+    - [] Option for how long to look?
+    - [] Option for whoisxml cat check
+        - [] Both for checking final domain picked and to replace cloudflare as the main
+    - [] Option for whoisxml rep check

+- [] Make it to only get 50 domains at a time and see if they are what we need before continuing

-    make list of categorized domains with all the info
+- [X] Make list of categorized domains with all the info

-    make able to wait for an interval rather than time.sleep

 ### proposed code for install script